 Obon, also called, Bon, is a festival that is celebrated annually during the summer in Japan and also in the West.
 Obon festivals take place at Buddhist temples during the months of July and August to honor ancestors who have passed.

 At the Obon celebration, both dancers and festival patrons alike wear light summer kimono, known as yukata.
 Many types of Japanese foods are available for sale at the festival, and there are games for children as well.
-Today, especially in the West, there are a number of traditional Japanese foods found at the festival, as well as Hawaiian - Chinese, American, and other Asian-fusion dishes.
-Next time, try these dishes at an Obon festival near you, or try making them at home!
+Today, especially in the West, there are a number of traditional Japanese foods found at the festival, as well as Hawaiian, Chinese, American, and other Asian-fusion dishes.
+Try these dishes at an Obon festival near you or try making them at home.

 Takoyaki is a popular Japanese snack food made of a type of light Japanese pancake batter.
-It is a round bite-size ball filled with a small piece of cooked octopus (tako) and pan fried in a special takoyaki pan.
+It is a round, bite-sized ball filled with a small piece of cooked octopus (tako) and pan-fried in a special takoyaki pan.
 It is topped with okonomiyaki (Japanese savory pancake) sauce, katsuobushi (dried bonito flakes), and aonori (dried green seaweed).
 Optional toppings include Japanese mayonnaise and beni shoga (red pickled ginger).

-Futomaki, literally translates to "thick" or "fat" roll.
-It is a very traditional sushi roll that is filled with vegetables such as kanpyo (dried daikon cooked in dashi), cucumber slice or cooked spinach, tamagoyaki (egg roulade), and a sweet dried fish that is dyed a beautiful pink, known in Japanese as sakura denbu.
+Futomaki or maki sushi, literally translates to "thick" or "fat" roll.
+It is a very traditional sushi roll that is filled with vegetables such as kanpyo (dried daikon cooked in dashi), cucumber slices, or cooked spinach, tamagoyaki (egg roulade), and a sweet dried fish that is dyed a beautiful pink known in Japanese as sakura denbu.
 All the ingredients are wrapped in sushi rice and seaweed.

 04 of 07